Androgen deprivation therapy: Methods based on drugs

 The synthesis of testosterone is mediated by a chain of processes that start in the brain.
 When the body detects a low level of testosterone, the hypothalamus starts to produce GnRH.
 GnRH activates the synthesis of LH (Luteinizing hormone) within the pituitary gland.
 LH induces testosterone synthesis within the testicles.
 There are two different medicines, GnRH agonists and antagonists, which both lower the amount of testosterone made by the testicles.
 They work by inhibiting the formation of LH in the pituitary gland.
 The GnRH agonists produce a sudden increase on levels of testosterone followed by a huge falling, process called flare, whereas GnRH antagonists decrease directly the amount of testosterone.
-GnRH agonists and antagonists used in androgen deprivation therapy include leuprorelin (leuprolide), goserelin, triptorelin, histrelin, buserelin, and degarelix.
+GnRH agonists and antagonists used in androgen deprivation therapy include leuprolide, goserelin, triptorelin, histrelin, buserelin, and degarelix.

 These drugs are injected under the skin achieving the same result as surgical castration.
 Chemical castration may be preferred to surgical castration as it keeps the testes intact.